dfinke/PSPulumi/README.md

 # What's new 1.0.1

-A PowerShell argument completion for the Pulumi cli.
+PowerShell argument completion for the Pulumi cli.

 ![](./images/PulumiArgumentCompletion.gif)